Skip to main content

 ====================

-You should use these as docker env variables or put them in the config.yaml file in the SuperTokens installation directory.
+You should use these as docker environment variables or put them in the config.yaml file in the SuperTokens installation directory.

 The contents of the ====Final values==== gives you the values of the parameters to provide to the core.

 The algorithm starts with the highest amount of memory per hash (= with_argon2_max_memory_mb/with_argon2_hashing_pool_size) and 1 iteration.
-It calculates the current average hashing time by simulating several hashes concurrently (based on the value of with_argon2_hashing_pool_size).
+It calculates the current average hashing time by simulating hashes concurrently (based on the value of with_argon2_hashing_pool_size).
 If the hashing time is greater than the target time, it reduces the memory by 5%.
-If it's lesser than the target time, it increases the number of iterations.
-The algorithm stops if the current time is within 10 MS (higher or lower) of the target time.
+If it's less than the target time, it increases the number of iterations.
+The algorithm stops if the current time is within 10 milliseconds (higher or lower) of the target time.

 debug